 - Light functional clothing, ideally with reflectors or in neon colors, support the visibility and safety of the runner.

 - Thermotights protect against the wind and are comfortable.

 - A running hat and gloves are important because most of the heat is lost on the head and the hands are often cold.

 - For beginners, it makes sense to start running early in autumn, because then you are better off staying tuned.
 Those who start early will gradually get the body used to the cold.
 It is then no longer that bad to run outside on a regular basis.
-For runners who get into regular training too late and winter is already in full swing, it is much harder to keep up with it.
+It is much harder to keep up with runners who are late for regular training and winter is already well underway.